-ESL Pronunciation ......72 Noncredit Hours
+ESL Pronunciation 72 Noncredit Hours

 In this program, students will practice pronunciation patterns in the English language to improve their oral communication skills.
+This Certificate of Competency may be earned by completing the following courses.
+Students must complete all courses for the certificate with a grade of P.